ChunkDev/pintrix_matrices/README.md

                 icPin: '-'       # The pin on the IC this column is attached to
                 wireColour: Yellow-Brown # The colour of the wiring for this column - primary colour first, stripe second
             # Repeat above column definition for all columns (typically 8)

-        matrixItems:
-            1: # The ID for this specific matrix item (usually the number in the box in the manual - e.g. 23.
-Some manufacturers used the row/column numbers, some were sequential)
-                columnIdentifier: '1'     # Column identifier from the columns array above
-                itemName: 10 Yard Bottom  # Name of the matrix item
-                normallyClosedFlag: 0     # Whether the item is declared normally open (only used for switches really)
-                rowIdentifier: '1'        # Row identifier from the rows array below
-                usedFlag: 1               # Whether this matrix item is used or not (0 = not used)
-            # Repeat above matrixItem definition for all matrix items (typically 64)

         rows:
             '1': # The Row ID - repeat this group for each row
                 connectorID: CN6 # The name of the connector this row is attached to